LittleZ17/BoomGirlsProject/README.md

 # :boom:BoomGirlsProject
-We create an interactive drumkit with sound on a landing page.\
+We create an interactive drumkit with sound on a landing page.

-The project has been requested by DOMBoom, a musical instrument company.\
+The project has been requested by DOMBoom, a musical instrument company.

-The goal is to promote an electronic drum kit as the star sales product of the company.\
+The goal is to promote an electronic drum kit as the star sales product of the company.

 ## Project description
-​     1) Desktop version.\
+​     1) Desktop version.
-     2) Mobile version.\
-     2) Mobile version.\
+     2) Mobile version.
-     3) Overlay each button on the drum pads and be responsive.\
+     3) Overlay each button on the drum pads and be responsive.
-     4) Each pad should emit sound once we click on it.\
+     4) Each pad should emit sound once we click on it.

         ​
 ## Mobile Graphic reference